-$Cumulative \ Probability = \frac{Number \ of \ pixels \ with \ BT \ less \ than \ BT_o}{}$ Total pixel number
+275 Cumulative Probability

+$$(BT_o) = \frac{Number\ of\ pixels\ with\ BT\ less\ than\ BT_o}{Total\ pixel\ number}$$

+(6)

-In the IR window channels, the simulation from MERRA-2 overestimates the probability density against the observation 290 between 220 and 275 K, generally reflecting the overestimation of mid- and mid-to-high layer cloud.
-For ERA5, the lowlayer clouds are overestimated, but the high-layer clouds are underestimated, especially for clouds with a top temperature less than 230 K. Similar probability density structures between simulations for ERA5 and the observation in the 6.2-μm channel reveal a more reasonable water vapor distribution over the entire region, compared to those of the other two reanalysis datasets.
-Matsui et al. (2014) point out that the cumulative probability density is a better metric to assess the cloud 295 cover than satellite cloud products.
-If a threshold of BT approximately ~ 275 K in the 11.2-μm channel is assumed to be present of cloud pixels, the simulated cloud cover for CRA reanalysis achieves the best agreement with the observation.
-However, cumulative probability densities with BTs of ~ 275 K in ERA5 and MERRA-2 are larger than the corresponding value given by the observation, indicating an overestimation of cloud cover in the two datasets.
+In the IR window channels, MERRA-2 overestimates the probability against the observation between 220 and 275 K, reflecting the overestimation of mid- and mid-to-high layer cloud.
+For ERA5, the low-layer clouds are overestimated, but the high-layer clouds are underestimated, especially for clouds with a top temperature less than 230 K. Compared to CRA and MERRA-2, similar probability density structures between the ERA5-based simulation and observation in the 6.2- μ m channel reveal a more reasonable water vapor distribution over the entire region.
+If a threshold of BT \sim 275 K in the 11.2- μ m channel is assumed to be present of cloud pixels, the simulated cloud cover for CRA reanalysis achieves the best agreement with the observation.
+However, cumulative probability densities with BTs of \sim 275 K in ERA5 and MERRA-2 are larger than the corresponding values given by the observation, indicating an overestimation of cloud cover in the two datasets.